digital-asset/daml/docs/source/json-api/index.rst

 Where:

-- ``templateIds`` --  an array of contract template identifiers to search through,
+- ``templateIds`` -- either an array of contract template identifiers or an array of single interface identifier to search through.
+Mixed of template IDs and interface IDs or more than one interface ID are not allowed.
 - ``query`` -- search criteria to apply to the specified ``templateIds``, formatted according to the :doc:`search-query-language`.
 - ``readers`` -- *optional* non-empty list of parties to query as; must be a subset of the actAs/readAs parties in the JWT